How do you plan for the five financial life stages?

 Staying out of debt and building your savings is crucial in this financial life stage.
 Getting deep into debt using credit cards and loans is a big no-no. The only acceptable debt would be your student loan.
 Avoid debt if you can and use your income to build your savings.

 A lot of people say this is when things start getting serious.
 Far from it!
 You can still have fun, but certain decisions could go a long way into determining how fondly you look back at these years.
 You’ll be looking at getting a mortgage, buying a house and perhaps starting a family.

 Set financial goals.
 Determine when you’d like to quit work and how much you’d like to retire on – and put a plan to work.
 Make sure you have the right insurances in place to protect you and your family (if you have one) from financial disaster.

 By accumulating wealth and having a savings strategy you’ll be better equipped for the many unpredictable events that happen in these years.
 Build your savings reserves invest for the long term and reject non-mortgage debt.

-Stage 3: Peak earnings:
+Stage 3: Peak earnings

-This is still the accumulation stage and where you really should be directing as much as possible into tax efficient savings plans such as pensions and ISAs.
+This is still the accumulation stage and where you really should be directing as much as possible into tax-efficient savings plans such as pensions and ISAs.
+If you are currently asking yourself whether you should pay into a pension or an ISA and are unsure, find a local financial adviser and ask for advice.

 Insuring your income should also be a priority ensuring you’re building your castle on solid foundations.
-As you get older, you may want to re consider the risk level of your investments.
+As you get older, you may want to reconsider the risk level of your investments.
 At this stage, you would have less time to recover from potential market falls than you would at stage 1 or 2, so diversifying would make sense.

-Stage 4: Financial independence:
+Stage 4: Financial independence

+This is a financial life stage that so many of us dream of.
 The definition of financial independence is “the ability to live from the income of your own resources”.
 When this happens, you experience freedom of time and freedom of money.